rwright403/rocket-flutter-speed-analysis/README.md

 - MSC NASTRAN did not have flutter accessible in the student version
 - Altair Hypermesh (NASTRAN) did not have a supersonic aero model available

-Therefore we need to work at a lower level:
+Therefore we need to work at a lower level and build the flutter solver ourselves:
 New approach "weakly coupled solver" - using [5] as a guide.
 This method requires a Harmonics and a CFD Simulation